Conditions for recurrence and transience for one family of random walks: Introduction and formulation of the main results

 \end{example}

-Then, the behaviour of this one-dimensional random walk is associated with the behaviour of the birth-and-death process with the birth rates $\lambda_n=1/2+\alpha_n/n$ ($n\geq1$) and death rates $\mu_n=1/2-\alpha_n/n$.
+Then, the behaviour of this one-dimensional random walk is associated with the behaviour of the birth-and-death process with the birth rates $\lambda_n=1/2+\alpha_n/n$ and death rates $\mu_n=1/2-\alpha_n/n$ ($n\geq1$).
 It is well-known that a birth-and-death process is recurrent if and only if

 see \cite{KM}, p.
 370 or \cite{M_et_all}, Theorem 2.2.5.
-The conditions on the sequence $\alpha_n$ under which the random walk is recurrent or transient follow directly from the extended Bertrand--De Morgan test for convergence or divergence of positive series \cite{A3}, \cite{AAT}.
-Let $\ln_{(K)} x$ denote the $K$-iteration of natural logarithm, i.e. $\ln_{(1)}x=\ln x$ and for $2\leq k\leq K$, $\ln_{(k)}x=\ln_{(k-1)}(\ln x)$.
-The following result is given in \cite{A3}. \begin{prop} The random walk is transient if there exist $c>1$, $K\geq1$ and $n_0$ such that for all $n>n_0$
+The conditions on the sequence $\alpha_n$ under which the random walk is recurrent or transient follow directly from the extended Bertrand--De Morgan test for convergence or divergence of positive series \cite{A3, M}, or extended Bertrand--De Morgan--Cauchy test \cite{A4}.
+For instance, from \cite{A3} we arrive at the following result.
+Let $\ln_{(K)} x$ denote the $K$th iterate of natural logarithm, i.e. $\ln_{(1)}x=\ln x$ and for $k\geq 2$, $\ln_{(k)}x=\ln_{(k-1)}(\ln x)$. \begin{prop} The random walk is transient if there exist $c>1$, $K\geq1$ and $n_0$ such that for all $n>n_0$

 and is recurrent if there exist $K\geq1$ and $n_0$ such that for all $n>n_0$

 \end{prop}